operasoftware/devopera/articles/_posts/2007-11-07-a-call-for-video-on-the-web-opera-video-release-on-labs.md

 title: A Call for Video on the Web — Opera `<video>` Release on Labs
 authors:
 - odevrel
 intro: 'To really make a splash on the Web, video needs an open solution that can easily be integrated into web pages without the need for proprietary plugins.
-The HTML5 `<video>` element and Ogg Theora can provide this, and Opera is proud to announce an experimental build that suppports it.
+The HTML5 `<video>` element and Ogg Theora can provide this, and Opera is proud to announce an experimental build that supports it.
 So read this article, and download and play with it today.'
 tags:
 - video
 - html5